Markham Airport: Ground transportation

-There are GO Transit flag stops of either side of Highway 48 at the entrance of the airport serving bus Route 71.
+There are GO Transit flag stops of either side of Highway 48 at the entrance of the airport served by GO bus Route 71.
 GO Transit Stouffville trains pass to the east of the airport.

 Most users of Markham Airport drive or can take a taxi.
 Highway 48 and Elgin Mills Road are the closest major roads serving the airport.
 There is limited parking at the airport on the south side of the driveway next to the airport buildings and end of the driveway.

 Support

 The airport has an office staffed by 5 employees.

 The airport has no ARFF services and relies on local fire services.
 Markham Fire and Emergency Services Stations 9-7 and 9-8 are the nearest within Markham, although Whitchurch-Stouffville Fire Department Station 5-1 is closer to the airport.
 Medical services are provided by York Region EMS Station 23 in Markham or Station 21 in Stouffville.

 The only aviation fuel available at Markham Airport is 100LL for light aircraft.